-1 Acceptable Paper.
-Use lined 8-1/2 by 11" notepaper.
-If you want to word-process assignments, ask your instructor.
-Please start writing on the side of the page that has holes on the left.

-2 Functional Margins and Double-Spaced.
-Leave 1" margins on all sides of the assignment to allow for marking.
-Write only on every second line to leave room for the instructor's comments.

-3. Proper Identification.
-Write your name and course number on the top of each page.
+- 1) Acceptable Paper: Use lined 8 1/2" X 11" notepaper.
+Please start writing on the side of the page with the holes to the left. - 2) Functional Margins: Leave 1" margins on all sides of the assignment to allow for marking. - 3) Proper Identification: Write your name and course number on the top of each page.